-An ordinary compilation unit that has no package declaration is part of an unnamed package.
+An ordinary compilation unit that has no package declaration, but has at least one other kind of declaration, is part of an unnamed package.

 Unnamed packages are provided by the Java SE Platform principally for convenience when developing small or temporary applications or when just beginning development.